usdot-jpo-ode/jpo-ode/docs/UserGuide.md

     REST tool such as Postman to send the TIM broadcast request to the ODE.
-Make sure the REST request body contains the "snmp" and "rsus" elements with valid IP addresses of the RSUs that you intend to send the message to as well as the required SDW parameters.
+Make sure the REST request body contains the "snmp" and "rsus" elements with valid IP addresses of the RSUs that you intend to send the message to as well as the required SDX parameters.

-4. The REST interface will return a response indicating the deposit success ("success":"true") or failure ("success":"false") for each RSU and the SDW deposit:
+4. The REST interface will return a response indicating the deposit success ("success":"true") or failure ("success":"false") for each RSU and the SDX deposit:

 ```json
 {